SamBaker101/PATT_MK0/README.md

 ## Design Considerations

-My intention is to build a Cartesian printer similar to a Prusa i3 or Ender-3.
+My intention is to build a basic Cartesian printer.
 Y motion will be applied to the print plate while the hot-end will move in the X and Z directions.
 It's my feeling that this will provide the most straightforward framework to develop a working printer which I can iterate and improve upon over time.

 - Print Area: ~300 x 300 x 300 mm
 - Total Size:  480 x 540 x 540 mm